 At the same time, it is beneficial in compressive zone if the compression is excessive.

 What is excessive compression?

-One among the 3 is adopted which ever is possible.
-If many or all beams has depth restrictions may be increasing the grade will be the solution.
+One among the three is adopted whichever is possible.
+If many or all beams has depth restrictions, may be increasing the grade of concrete will be the right solution.

-In a vertical member like columns, the forces may not be high if the number of floors are lesser.
+In a vertical member like columns, the forces may not be high if the number of floors is lesser.
 In tall buildings the size of column may be high if we go with lower grades of concrete.
 Therefore often, lower level of buildings where compression forces are more, you may have to specify higher grades of concrete.

 In some cases where the column percentage of steel is high at lower levels and very less at upper levels, engineers may be forced to reduce the size only at upper levels.
 This is not desirable as the stiffness variation makes the structural irregular some times.
 A better way to deal is to have higher grade of concrete at lower levels and the reduce the overall size of the column throughout its height.
 You can use M20 concrete at upper levels there by optimising the size and steel provided for the column.

 Note: IS-13920.Clause 5.2 - The ductile detailing code specifies that the mix has to be M25 if the height of the building is more than 15m in seismic Zone 3 and above

 When you are constructing a building, you will have to decide on the grade of concrete to be used.
 This will depend on the purpose of the building and the environment in which it’s situated as well as the strength requirement.
 We hope this blog post has helped you decide the grade of concrete for a building.
 If you have any other questions or concerns about the grade of concrete for a building, please contact me anytime here.
 Thank you for reading, I am always excited when one of my posts is able to provide useful information.